 The following winter, on a blustery January afternoon, a woman came in to take advantage of an ad she’d seen in the paper.
 Her car was luxurious enough to pique our money-hungry interest as soon as she parked.
 She’d paid close attention to every detail of the advertisement and had shown up at the right place at the right time—she’d even thought to bring the ad with her.
 There was only one thing she’d forgotten.

-Everything else was in order—her hair was perfectly coifed and she was donning socks, shoes, and a trench coat like she’d stepped out of every straight man’s fantasy.
+Everything else was in order—her hair was perfectly coiffed and she was donning socks, shoes, and a trench coat like she’d stepped out of every straight man’s fantasy like a hot MILF on a site like https://www.hdpornvideo.xxx/?hl=ko.

 We’d been through hours of training on how to respond in the event of a robbery, fire, or bomb threat.
 We’d even been briefed on how to handle civil unrest but corporate had failed to prepare us for the arrival of a grown woman who walked in without pants.